-Dr. Laura Anderson Kirby is a licensed clinical psychologist at a private practice in Chapel Hill, North Carolina with years of experience providing evaluations and therapy for children and adolescents.
+Laura Anderson Kirby, PhD, is a licensed clinical psychologist at a private practice in Chapel Hill, N.C., with years of experience providing evaluations and therapy for children and adolescents.
 She has broad training in child clinical psychology.

 Marley Hall is a writer and fact-checker who is certified in clinical and translational research.
 Her work has been published in medical journals in the field of surgery, and she has received numerous awards for publication in education.